coreyhulse/pinball_tournament_machine_notes/machine_wa/4Aces_cn_GrqK8.md

 -   Check Flipper Strength, Consider Glo Balls if playing too slow or can't hit upper playfield
 -   Clean Playfield if necessary
 -   Clean Glass
-## Switch Setup: No Manual, look for jumpers in backbox.
--   5-Ball Play
--   Extra Balls -- points or credits, not Extra Ball
--   Hi Score if any: make as low as possible to auto-add credits
--